-What Could be the Problem with the Sample?
+What Could Be the Problem with the Sample?

 The sample was provided by SAP, which is also paying for the survey.

-This is the same issue with the ASUG’s survey on S/4HANA which we analyzed in the article How Accurate Was ASUG on its S/4HANA Poll?
+This is the same issue with the ASUG’s survey on S/4HANA, which we analyzed in the article How Accurate Was ASUG on its S/4HANA Poll?

 The problem is that SAP is providing the sample.
 In the case of Forrester’s study into S/4HANA implementations, SAP provided exactly 3 case studies.
 SAP claimed to have 3,500 live customers on S/4HANA but was only able to spare three case studies for Forrester to analyze.
 This is how SAP rigs every sponsored research that it funds.
-It simply provides an entirely unrepresentative sample to the IT analyst firm.
+It merely provides an entirely unrepresentative sample to the IT analyst firm.

 If the sample is not representative of the population, then none of the results of the study have any meaning.
 SAP has thousands of SAP customers to provide to IDC.
 By taking a subset of this population that is the most amenable to S/4HANA, the conclusion looks entirely different from the actual population.

 As a way of comparison, let us say we took money to publish a survey from Oracle on the Oracle satisfaction.
 And we were provided with the information of 300 of Oracle’s most happy customers.
-And we then published that the sample of 300 customers demonstrated that 98% of the customers were happy with Oracle?
+And we then published that the sample of 300 customers demonstrated that 98% of the customers were delighted with Oracle?